JohN100x1/IsekaiMod/README.md

 - New Features
 	- `Plot Armor`: Get bonus on AC and Saving throws based on character level.
 	- `Character Development Feats`: A selection of bonus feats which have very good effects.
-		- `Alpha Strike`: Ignore crit immunity and automatically confirm crits.
+		- `Alpha Strike`: Automatically confirm crits.
 		- `Beta Strike`: Get an extra attack with a -4 damage penalty.
 		- `Gamma Strike`: Ignore concealment and your attacks count as adamantine.
 		- `Mundane Aura`: Get immunity to sneak attack and critical hits.